French Revolution: France

 The long-term impact on France was profound, shaping politics, society, religion and ideas, and polarising politics for more than a century.
-Historian François Aulard writes:"From the social point of view, the Revolution consisted in the suppression of what was called the feudal system, in the emancipation of the individual, in greater division of landed property, the abolition of the privileges of noble birth, the establishment of equality, the simplification of life....
+Historian François Aulard writes:"From the social point of view, the Revolution consisted in the suppression of what was called the feudal system, in the emancipation of the individual, in greater division of landed property, the abolition of the privileges of noble birth, the establishment of equality, the simplification of life. ...
 The French Revolution differed from other revolutions in being not merely national, for it aimed at benefiting all humanity."The revolution permanently crippled the power of the aristocracy and drained the wealth of the Church, although the two institutions survived.
 Hanson suggests the French underwent a fundamental transformation in self-identity, evidenced by the elimination of privileges and their replacement by intrinsic human rights.
-After the collapse of the First French Empire in 1815, the French public lost many of the rights and privileges earned since the revolution, but remembered the participatory politics that characterised the period.
+After the collapse of the First French Empire in 1815, the French public lost many of the rights and privileges earned since the revolution, but remembered the participatory politics that characterized the period.
 According to Paul Hanson, "Revolution became a tradition, and republicanism an enduring option."

 The Revolution meant an end to arbitrary royal rule and held out the promise of rule by law under a constitutional order.
 Napoleon as emperor set up a constitutional system and the restored Bourbons were forced to retain one.
 After the abdication of Napoleon III in 1871, the French Third Republic was launched with a deep commitment to upholding the ideals of the Revolution.
 The Vichy regime (1940–1944) tried to undo the revolutionary heritage but retained the republic.
 However, there were no efforts by the Bourbons, Vichy or any other government to restore the privileges that had been stripped away from the nobility in 1789.
 France permanently became a society of equals under the law.